vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 . a

-\(further referred to as SP\) that does not yet consist of khaṇd
+\(further referred to as SP\) that does not yet consist of khaṇḍas.

-. as.
 Of this text

 three recensions are knowṇ The oldest recension is the one found in three \(incomplete\) Nepalese palm-leaf mss \(our sigla S , S , S , jointly S\).2 A later 1